Saturday, April 6, 2019

 Category: Memory Care

-Trained dementia care specialists will lead you through a series of tasks in a way that will help you “walk in the footsteps” of your loved ones.
-The journey includes equipment that will limit hearing, vision, gait and hand-eye coordination.
+We will have trained dementia care specialists who will lead you through a series of tasks in a way that will help you “walk in the footsteps” of your loved ones.
+The journey will include equipment that will limit hearing, vision, gait and hand-eye coordination.
 Not only will you hear things that are not there, this experience will simulate hallucinations.
 You will try to complete simple tasks with these impairments and gain a greater understanding of what your loved ones are going through.

 Category: Memory Care